China may test all of Wuhan amid fears of virus comeback

 The sudden order appeared to confuse local officials.
 A man who answered the mayor’s hotline in Wuhan said that districts have 10 days to arrange the testing in their respective jurisdictions.
 But a woman who answered later Wednesday said the tests must be done in the next 10 days.

-A major state-owned news website, Jiemian, said it had obtained an implementation plan for the city’s Wuchang district that said all residents should be tested by May 20, or in about a week’s time.
+A major state-owned news website, Jiemian, said it had obtained an implementation plan for the city’s Wuchang district that said all residents should be tested by May 20.

 Wuhan was the area hit hardest by the coronavirus in China.
 Of the 4,633 reported deaths nationwide, 4,512 were in Hubei province, including 3,869 in Wuhan, the provincial capital.